 Partnership is one of United Way's core values and is critically important to our mission.
 As the Director of Strategic Partnerships, Anne oversees our workplace campaign and corporate relationships.
 If your business is looking to make a difference in Champaign County, please connect with Anne!

 Anne joined the United Way team in Fall 2022 as a Resource Development Associate.
 She has lived in the C-U area for almost 17 years.
 Prior to joining the United Way team, Anne served on the leadership team for a successful independently-owned venture for over a decade.

 Director of Marketing & Communications

 Mary Noel Stefan

 Mary joined United Way in 2011 as a Resource Development Associate.
 Since 2014 she has led Marketing & Communications at United Way, collaborating with local media and the Resource Development and Community Impact teams to spread the word about United Way's work.
-She also manages the organization's award-winning Emerging Community Leaders program (you should sign up, it's fun!).
+Mary was awarded Central Illinois Business Magazine's Forty under 40 Award in 2021.